avbmfff/avbmfff/README.md

 - 🌟 Creating machine learning tasks
 - 🌟 Reviewing works and conducting code reviews

-### 🎓 ITMO University / Teaching assistant | SEMPTEMBER 2022 - JUNE 2023
+### 🎓 ITMO University / Teaching assistant C++ | SEPTEMBER 2022 - JUNE 2023
-- 🌟 Reviweing student's code
+- 🌟 Reviewing student's code
 - 🌟 Explaining Algorithms and Data Structures & Discrete Mathematics
 - 🌟 Checking homework

 ## 👩‍💻 About Me
-I am a passionate developer with a keen interest in software quality assurance (AQA) in Java.
-I am not afraid to take on new tasks and always strive to find optimal solutions for them.
-I am constantly developing in the field of information technology, taking part in hackathons and seminars.
-In my work, I appreciate the consistency of actions and the clear formulation of technical tasks.
-I am open to learning and always ready to improve my professional level.

-My path to automated testing was driven by a wide range of interesting tasks related to optimizing manual testing, as well as technological areas such as Java/Kotlin, Python, TypeScript, TestNG, Playwright, and Selenide.
-I am currently developing my knowledge of C# and C++.
-In addition, I am attracted to the field of DevOps, and now I am actively studying Docker, CI/CD, Jenkins and Kubernetes technologies.
+I am a backend developer with experience in building and maintaining backend services, as well as a strong background in automated testing.
+I currently work with C# and .NET, developing controllers, services, database migrations, and integrations with external services.
+I also have experience working with event-driven systems using Apache Kafka.

+I have practical experience with multithreaded programming and concurrent systems, designing services that process asynchronous events and handle parallel workloads.
+In production environments, I also work with log monitoring and observability tools such as Kibana and Grafana to analyze system behavior, debug issues, and monitor service performance.

+My previous experience in Java automated testing helped me develop a strong focus on code quality, reliability, and maintainability.
+I worked with tools and frameworks such as TestNG, Playwright, Selenide, and Allure Report, which strengthened my understanding of system behavior, API testing, and CI pipelines.

+I have experience working with relational databases, including PostgreSQL and MySQL, designing schemas and writing queries.
+I also use several programming languages in my projects, including Java, C++, and Python (NumPy and data analysis libraries).

+In addition, I am actively developing my DevOps skills.
+I have completed DevOps courses where I gained hands-on experience with Docker, CI/CD pipelines, Jenkins, Kubernetes, Vagrant, and Ansible, and I apply these tools in development and testing workflows.

+I enjoy solving complex technical problems, improving system architecture, and building reliable backend services.
+I continuously expand my technical knowledge through practical development, teaching activities, and personal projects.

 ![Snake Animation](https://raw.githubusercontent.com/Platane/snk/output/github-contribution-grid-snake.svg)